 Extreme Steak: Wild And Crazy Ways To Get A Killer Sear

-In my article on how to make great steakhouse steaks I discuss the importance of getting a good sear on the exterior.
-Here are four highly unconventional methods that work amazingly well: The Afterburner Method, the Vigneron Method, the Caveman Method, and the Stripsteak Method.
+In my article on how to make great steakhouse steaks I discuss the importance of getting a good sear on the exterior and how to do it best.
+Here are four offbeat methods that work amazingly well: The Afterburner Method, the Vigneron Method, the Caveman Method, and the Stripsteak Method.

 The afterburner method